Immigration Services (Australia)

 December 10, 2025 12 min read

-I need to tell you about a Thursday afternoon in my second year of practice that still makes my stomach turn.
-I had a new client — a 482 employer-sponsored visa for a software developer being brought in by a small tech company in Surry Hills.
-The employer was keen, the candidate was qualified, and the nomination looked straightforward.
-I had a phone call with the HR manager on Monday, we agreed on fees, and I started working on the nomination application Tuesday morning.
+Consider a scenario that plays out in many early-career practices.
+A new client — a 482 employer-sponsored visa for a software developer being brought in by a small tech company in Surry Hills.
+The employer is keen, the candidate qualified, and the nomination looks straightforward.
+A phone call with the HR manager on Monday, fees agreed, and work on the nomination application begins Tuesday morning.

-By Thursday I had drafted the nomination form, gathered the employment contract, started the genuine position assessment, and billed three hours of work.
-Then I opened my CRM to log a file note and noticed a field that stopped me cold: Service Agreement Status — Not Sent.
+By Thursday the nomination form is drafted, the employment contract gathered, the genuine position assessment started, and three hours billed.
+Then a glance at the CRM to log a file note surfaces a field that stops everything cold: Service Agreement Status — Not Sent.

-I had done three hours of substantive work on a matter without a signed service agreement.
+That is three hours of substantive work on a matter without a signed service agreement.
 No written engagement.
 No fee disclosure.
 No executed document.
-Three hours of work that, under the MARA Code of Conduct, I had no authority to perform.
-If OMARA had audited me that week, I would have been explaining a clear breach of the Code — not because I was trying to cut corners, but because my onboarding process was a shambles of manual steps spread across six different tools, and I had simply skipped one.
+Three hours of work that, under the MARA Code of Conduct, the agent had no authority to perform.
+An OMARA audit that week would have meant explaining a clear breach of the Code — not because anyone was cutting corners, but because the onboarding process was a shambles of manual steps spread across six different tools, and one got skipped.

-That was the moment I decided something had to change.
+That is the moment something has to change.

 The Onboarding Ritual Every Agent Knows